Elizabeth, Colorado

-Elizabeth is a Statutory Town that is the most populous municipality in Elbert County, Colorado, United States.
-The town population was 1,675 at the 2020 United States Census, a +23.34% increase since the 2010 United States Census.
+Elizabeth is a statutory town that is the most populous municipality in Elbert County, Colorado, United States.
+The town population was 1,675 at the 2020 United States census, a +23.34% increase since the 2010 United States census.
 Elizabeth is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

-Elizabeth, initially called Russellville, was originally a saw mill camp.
+Elizabeth was originally a saw mill camp.
 The town was later named after a family member of John Evans, a territorial governor.

 The town has had a post office since 1882 and was incorporated in October 1890.

+In August 2024, the Elizabeth School District’s School Board removed 19 books from school libraries because they included what the Board deemed to be ‘sensitive’ topics.
+Students, parents and authors sued the Elizabeth School District in federal court, and in March 2025 they won a preliminary injunction requiring that all 19 of the removed books be immediately returned to the browsing shelves of school libraries and prohibiting the Elizabeth School Board from removing any other library books due to its disagreement with the content and/or viewpoint of those books.